SpeedyWeather/SpeedyWeather.jl/benchmark/README.md

 # Benchmarks

-created for SpeedyWeather.jl v0.9.0 on Tue, 02 Apr 2024 13:47:54.
+created for SpeedyWeather.jl v0.9.0 on Tue, 02 Apr 2024 13:53:20.

 All simulations have been benchmarked over several seconds (wallclock time) without output.
 Benchmarking excludes initialization and is started just before the main time loop and finishes right after.
+The benchmarking results here are not very robust, timings that change with +-50% are not uncommon.
+Proper benchmarking for performance optimization uses the minimum or median of many executions, while we run a simulation for several time steps which effectively represents the mean, susceptible to outliers that slow down the simulation.
+However, this is what a user will experience in most situations anyway and the following therefore presents a rough idea of how fast a SpeedyWeather simulation will run, and how much memory it requires.

+### Machine details

-All simulations single-threaded on a CPU, more details:
+All simulations single-threaded on a CPU:
-<details><summary>Machine details</summary>
 ```julia
 julia> versioninfo()
 Julia Version 1.10.2